 Civil Court Judgments

-When a person or company wins a lawsuit against someone else in a civil court and wants to “attach,” or put a lien on, the losing party’s property, they file an abstract of judgment with the county recorder's office.
+When a person or company wins a lawsuit against another person/company in a civil court and wants to “attach,” or put a lien on, the losing party’s property, they file an abstract of judgment with the county recorder's office.

-This lien entitles the person who won the suit to collect the money that was awarded by a judge or jury in the lawsuit if the property in question is ever sold.
+This lien entitles the person who won the suit to collect the money that was awarded by a judge or jury in the lawsuit if the losing party's property is ever sold.